sreiswig/BitsOfInformation/bits-of-information/content/posts/RGB_Server.md

 The RGB Server is a development server containing a consumer GPU from AMD, NVIDIA, And Intel.
 Target is to be able to run Llama3.2 Vision 90B model this takes at minimum 64GB vram total.

-Run an optimization algorithm to find satisfiable configurations of components.

 Components:
  - StarTech 12U Adjustable 4 Post Open Frame Server Rack